 We have already responded to many comments on Twitter and updated the earlier copy of the research.
 The latest version can be downloaded here.
-The Cato Institute and others have raised new attacks, which we respond to below (including responding to their responses).
-We have also added a response to Cato’s response and will continue to update.
+The Cato Institute and others have raised new attacks, which we respond to below (including responding to their responses and will continue to update).
 Among the comments already addressed in the updated version:

 1) A concern is that illegals will commit crime as they pass through Arizona on their way to other jurisdictions.
 But if the census estimates pick up those who are temporarily in Arizona, this effect shouldn’t matter.
 Even though there may be different people in Arizona in June than in December, the total population is all that matters for the purposes of our calculations.
 However, it may be more difficult to count people who are only passing through Arizona.
 The Census’ small confidence intervals reflect recognition of this as a serious problem.